mwolfram/CarND-Behavioral-Cloning-P3-mwolfram/writeup_report.md

 # TODO recovery data - if not, delete below section and write instead:

-I never had to record recovery driving, as
+I never had to record recovery driving, as I was using imagery from all three cameras with steering offsets.
+This yielded stable recoveries from the sides.
+The same image of center driving, seen from all three cameras:

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+# TODO image from all three cameras center driving
 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.
+For track 2, I recorded two laps of forward driving on the center line.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data set, I flipped images and angles and added these new data points.
+This was necessary because the especially track 1 has a strong bias on left turns, but the model should generalize over left and right turns.
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

+Another shortcoming of the dataset is

 Etc ....